-For those involved in the operation and management of Eagle Radio or Eagle Cable.
+For those instructured on campus journalism experiences whether broadcast, print, or web.
 The course includes implementation and development of broadcasting skills and techniques.
 To receive credit, a student must work at least 60 hours.
 This course is normally offered every semester.